 The newness of change is temperamental.
 The tender new actions are conditional.
 Slight changes in the environment and the old rusty responses jump back into action.
 We must confront the patient demons that wait in the shadows, seeking a moment of vulnerability.
 In confidence of our new-found strength, we slip from strict patterns and open up to temptations we are ill prepared to resist.

 Francis Bacon proclaimed, “Fame is like a river that beareth up things light and swollen, and drowns things weighty and solid.”
 Only if Bacon could see America now!

-We don’t need another sugar pill to cure definable ills; we don’t need a rhyme to give life meaning.
-The complexity of life needs more than a rhyme.
-Discovering riches comes to those who dig a little deeper.
-The weighty and solid aspects are brought to the surface of understanding.
-The weightier matters provide allowance for the unknown.
-Unknowns—although anxiety provoking—encourage curiosity.
-By embracing complexity, we don’t see ourselves as victims to circumstance but as a piece of a much larger evolving universe.
+We don’t need a sugar pill to cure definable ills; we don’t need a rhyme to give life meaning.
+The complexity of life needs more.
+Real problems need real answers.
+We discover riches only when we dig a little deeper.
+The weighty and solid aspects only surface through widening of perspectives, allowing for unknowns, and trusting proven remedies.
+By embracing complexity, we see ourselves as a piece of a much larger evolving universe.
 Courageously dig a little deeper.